ist-vistec/fullstack-assignment/README.md

  - Swagger API Documentation

-Push all code to your public github repository and pack all your code in docker-compose file.
-Docker compose file should contain backend image, front image and db image.
+Push all code to your public GitHub repository and pack all your code in a docker-compose file.
+The docker-compose file should contain the backend image, front image and db image.
 Describe your solution in a README and how to run it.

 **Guidelines**